Dependencies and Pre-requisites

 Git Provider (GitHub, GitLab)

 You can optionally connect your Git provider to Pipekit in order to make use of the GitOps features.
-This is optional, but highly recommended.
+While this is optional, it is highly recommended.

 Setup